TheLusitanianKing/Vulcan/README.md

 - Retrieve the target branch and then list the last X commits (hash, name, author) of all configured submodules on that branch.

 If you pass it a branch name, it will:
-- List the last X commits (hash, name, author) of all configured submodules of that branch (if it exists)
+- List the last X commits (hash, name, author) of all configured submodules of that branch (if it exists).

 ## Configuration
 There are 2 configuration files, one for Vulcan's main configuration and preferences and another one for listing the submodules.